 Luckily, there are many ways to create yummy, satisfying meals without using salt, and by relying on salt to heavily many of us are missing out on a whole delicious palette.

 Below, we explore some healthy alternatives to salt, as well as the potential dangers of some salt substitutes, to help you live a tasty heart-healthy lifestyle.
+Find out more about healthy alternatives to fast food.

 Are salt substitutes safe?